CLOSE X

 Atlanta’s Interesting Jimmy Carter Center and the High Museum

-Later I found the Jimmy Carter Center, one of the 14 presidential museums and libraries around the U.S. Highlighting Carter’s life and career, I found it interesting not only for its historic value but also for making me remember how much actually happened in history during that time in my life.
+Later, I found the Jimmy Carter Center, one of the 14 presidential museums and libraries around the U.S. Highlighting Carter’s life and career, I found it interesting not only for its historical value but also for making me remember how much actually happened in history during that time in my life.

 As in some other presidential museums, you can view an exact replica of the Oval Office and see some state gifts given to the President.
 If you’ve never seen the Nobel Peace Prize, here’s your chance.
-It’s a great indoor activity in Atlanta, although children might get bored fairly quickly.
+It’s a great indoor activity in Atlanta, although children might quickly get bored.

-I had a bit of trouble finding the High Museum of Art, touted as being the leading art museum in the Southeastern U.S. My visit to the High, although rushed, was interesting, especially the special exhibit at that time of Vermeer’s beautiful “Girl with a Pearl Earring” considered by many to be the “Dutch Mona Lisa.”
+I had trouble finding the High Museum of Art, touted as the leading art museum in the Southeastern U.S. Although rushed, my visit to the High was interesting, especially the special exhibit at that time of Vermeer’s beautiful “Girl with a Pearl Earring,” considered by many to be the “Dutch Mona Lisa.”

 Smith Family Farm at the Atlanta History Center